 After playing in the high school pep band and some wannabe garage bands, he formed his first real rock band, East 80, in 1990.
 The metal-pop five-piece band performed regularly at local pubs and other events in Davis and Sacramento, California.
 In 1993, members from East 80 formed Stonefly, a grunge four-piece with hints of punk rock and funk music.
 In 1995, Tim and his sister, Kathleen, formed Waxhead, a “no-holds-barred” power-pop trio.
 After moving to Portland, Oregon, he played for four years in Portland’s premier classic rock cover band, Hot Rod DeVille.
 After returning to the Bay Area, he joined forces with the hard rock band, The Sonic Heavy, and is now playing with the “contemplative rock” band, Space Giant, and the dad rock acoustic duo, Bright Tree Village.

 In the early 90s, Tim dabbled in home recording with his trusty Tascam Portastudio.
-Nowadays, he works in Pro Tools and has written and/or produced music for The Foxy Pockets, Worry Stone, Norval Way Freighbors, Mara Leehane, Navigator to Bombardier, The Mollymawks, Audio Terrorist, KALIB, Space Giant, and Jeff August Ego Trip.
+Nowadays, he works in Pro Tools and has written and/or produced music for The Foxy Pockets, Worry Stone, Norval Way Freighbors, Mara Leehane, Navigator to Bombardier, The Mollymawks, Audio Terrorist, KALIB, Space Giant, Jeff August Ego Trip, and Bright Tree Village.

 Recently, Tim has been collaborating with other West Coast artists, including Kalib DuArte of Asylum Arts.
 Tim sat in with his band, Audio Terrorist, for some live performances, engineered a remix of Your Heroin., and mastered Audio Terrorist’s greatest hits album, Who Are You?
 They are currently working on an acoustic album that will be released by KALIB.
 Tim recently started collaborating with Jeff August from Jeff August Ego Trip, releasing several singles during shelter-in-place, and co-writing songs for their new acoustic duo, Bright Tree Village.
 Tim also leads the San Jose chapter of the world-wide music community, Balanced Breakfast.

 Tim’s influences include many bands in any genre of rock that includes layered vocal harmonies, big guitars and diverse songwriting.
 Some of his early favorites were Boston, Journey, Def Leppard, U2 and The Eagles.
 Later on, he was influenced by the Seattle sounds of Pearl Jam and Soundgarden, the pop punk of Bowling for Soup and Green Day, the industrial metal of Linkin Park, and the alternative rock of Silversun Pickups.
 More recently, he is listening to the 80s synth-revival of Bleachers and The 1975, and contemporary singer-songwriters like Frank Turner, Ben Rector, and Mat Kearney.